sich-mykhailo/Cinem_Application/README.md

  # Cinema Application

  ## Description
-I created this project to demonstrate my knowledge in technologies such as Hibernate, Spring (Core, MVC and Security), Java Core, JSON, OOP and Solid principles.
- * "Cinema Application" is based on a three-tier architecture that includes Dao, Service and Controller levels.
+ * This application is based on a three-tier architecture that includes Dao, Service and Controller levels.
  * You can register a new user, or use existing ones.
  * The program has two roles for access: "ADMIN" and "USER".
 For example, you can login as a user and you will have access to view the list of movies, but not for editing.
  Only "ADMIN" can change the list of movies in the database.

- * All CRUD operations were created to work with the databas.
+ * #### The USER has access to these endpoints:
+- GET: /orders
+- POST: /orders/complete
+- PUT: /shopping-carts/movie-sessions
+- GET: /shopping-carts/by-user

+* #### The ADMIN has access to these endpoints:
+- POST: /cinema-halls
+- POST: /movies
+- POST: /movie-sessions
+- PUT: /movie-sessions/{id}
+- DELETE: /movie-sessions/{id}
+- GET: /users/by-email

+ * #### Common to both roles:
+ - GET: /cinema-halls
+ - GET: /movies
+ - GET: /movie-sessions/available
+ - GET: /movie-sessions/{id}

+* #### For all, including unregistered:
+ - POST: /register

 ## Technologies
 - Spring (Core, MVC and Security)
 - Hibernate
-- JSON
 - Java 11
 - MySQL
 - Maven